 Fortunately, even if you live in a community with high property taxes, there are some smart ways to go about lessening your tax burden – and subsequently keeping your home.

-- what happens if your property taxes are sold in illinois
+- what happens when you do not pay your property taxes in two years